alenaifuino/dev-notes/django.md

 ### Configure Django Database Settings
 Edit the main Django project settings file located in ~/Projects/\<project-name\>/app/\<project-name\>/settings.py.
 Towards the bottom of the file, there will be a `DATABASES` section that it's configured to use SQLite as a database.

-Make sure to replace that section to look like this:
+Make sure to replace that section to look like the one below.
 ```python
 DATABASES = {
     'default': {